Hiring a contractor

 - What form of agreement do you require before undertaking work in a home?

-- Do you carry property damage and public liability insurance?
+- Do you carry property damage and other insurance coverage?

 - How many projects similar to this have you completed?